Table of Contents

 There is another type of land which is a hybrid of residential and comer lands, which offer both offices and residential units, some even shopping centers.

 Land Purchase in Turkey – Tourism Lands

 Some tourism lands can be divided into two if a project to be developed includes a residential segment as well.
-But unlike mix-use lands in residential & commercial, those need to stay as two different lands because tourism building permit is almost three times residential.
-Therefore if residential units are to be built according to tourism permits, those can never have proper ownership status.
+But unlike mix-use lands in residential & commercial, those need to stay as two different lands because the tourism building permit is almost three times residential.
+Therefore, if residential units are to be built according to tourism permits, those can never have proper ownership status.

 No reason to mention the fact that health lands are reserved for hospitals; but there is a small catch, commercial lands can be taken into consideration for the development of health centers.